Momotype: Synopsis

-The game takes place around a century in the future, in a place called New Ribosome City.
+The game takes place around a century in the future, in New Ribosome City.
 The world has been devastated by a plague and birth rates are at an all-time low.
 To combat the low birth rate, the government has started sponsoring a program where humans have to take care of a virtual pet that exist in the real world called "monotypes", in hopes of stirring up people's parental instincts.
-These monotypes (each of which is called "Momo") are being developed by Imitato Corp., and are based on Tamagotchi-like virtual pets that were popular with people before the plague.
-A selection has been made of people who get to test the program for a week, and the player, being an employee of Imitato Corp., is part of that selection.
+These monotypes (each of which is called "Momo") are developed by Imitato Corp., and are based on Tamagotchi-like virtual pets that were popular before the plague.
+A selection has been made of people who get to test the program for a week.
+The player character, an employee of Imitato Corp., is part of that selection.

 Reception

 Zoey Handley from Destructoid called the short visual novel intriguing, writing that Momo's escalating emotional demands "go from cute to existentially traumatizing rather quickly" and that the visual novel is something that "almost needs to be seen to be believed".
 Joel Couture from Indie Games Plus likewise called the story intriguing, and found it an interesting take on how we take care of virtual pets, writing that in taking care of Momo you not only have to meet physical needs such as feeding it in time, but that it has emotional needs, too.
 Nathan Navrotzki from the German site Spieletipps.de called the game a hidden gem.
 He found the game to be unsettling, and despite its cute aesthetics unsuitable for children, likening it to Doki Doki Literature Club.